temirlanr/Aspose/README.md

 ### Weak features

-* Exception handling
-** For example, the Stack Overflow can easily happen when not configured properly
+* Exception handling.
+For example, the Stack Overflow can easily happen when not configured properly
 * Tests didn't cover all of the functionality
 * Works only on Windows
 * Maybe hard to understand what property is for or method does